 The annual strategic and operational planning cycle takes into account the expected level of resources required and identifies where savings and reductions are required.
 This is also informed by the Priority Resource Planning process, which was introduced in 2019-2020 (for the 2020-2021 budget) as an enabler for informed decision-making.
-The resources, savings and growth are risk assessed and achievement of all plans and work streams is monitored through the Strategic Management Board which is chaired by the Chief Constable.
-The impact of Covid-19 means that the approach to Strategic Planning for FY 2021-2022 needed to be adapted and so a streamlined - but still robust - approach to strategic planning has been established by the Chief Constable and is currently being progressed in 2020-2021 being cognitive of a context including a Comprehensive Spending Review (expected to report in Nov20) and heightened levels of financial uncertainty.
+The resources, savings and growth are risk-assessed and achievement of all plans and work streams is monitored through the Strategic Management Board which is chaired by the Chief Constable.
+The impact of Covid-19 means that the approach to Strategic Planning for FY 2021-2022 needed to be adapted and so a streamlined - but equally robust - approach to strategic planning was established by the Chief Constable with a greater emphasis on business planning being introduced for each area of business.
+Also of note, was the need to ensure the force planning process was positioned to deal with either a single year or 3 year CSR settlement.
+Due to Covid-19 it was decided that the CSR20 would be a single year settlement with the expectation for a further CSR taking place in 2021.

-Programme and Project boards are in place which monitor the implementation and achievement of agreed initiatives and plans.
+Programme and project boards are in place which monitor the implementation and achievement of agreed initiatives and plans.
 These are established to support robust decision making in order to achieve the required outcomes with programmes such as Digital Transformation and Workforce Transformation being critical to the overall delivery of organisational strategies.
 Decision making is devolved where appropriate to enable flexible and responsive action and better outcomes.
-Accountability is measured through the governance structure and processes in place.
+Accountability is measured through the governance structure and processes in place with actions and decisions clearly recorded in meetings and progressed over the course of 2020-21.

-The Covid19 pandemic necessitated the rapid adoption of agile working arrangements, and many staff and officers have been able to work from home since the lockdown began.
+The Covid-19 pandemic necessitated the rapid adoption of agile working arrangements, and many staff and officers have been able to work from home since the lockdown began.
 Work to allow agile working was already in progress, and processes and governance had already been considered during the planning phase.
-The lockdown, therefore, required an acceleration of the project rather than a fundamental change to our plans, with governance arrangements largely working well during the transition and on an ongoing basis with ongoing reviews of the arrangements put in place taking place as part of the Recovery work stream.
+The first lockdown, therefore, required an acceleration of the project rather than a fundamental change to our plans, with governance arrangements largely working well during the transition and this continues on an ongoing basis with constant reviews of the arrangements put in place taking place as part of the Recovery work stream which is planning to embed a greater degree of agility into the business as usual model.